icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/pre-ingest.md

 ### Python SIP creation tools

-We have three seperate fit for purpose tools that achieve the objective of creating a Preservica SIP.
-The tools can be found [here](https://github.com/icaew-digital-archive/digital-archiving-scripts/tree/main/opex-scripts).
+We have four seperate fit for purpose tools that achieve the objective of creating a Preservica SIP.
+The tools can be found on the [icaew-digital-archive](https://github.com/icaew-digital-archive/digital-archiving-scripts/tree/main/opex-scripts) GitHub page.

-* Tool A: creates a .csv file with seperate SHA-1 hash's for each artefact.
-The csv file includes relevant dublin core fields to populate for the .opex metadata file.
+* **Tool A**: creates a .csv file with seperate SHA-1 hashes for each artefact and includes relevant dublin core fields to populate for the .opex metadata file.

         a_files_to_csv.py [-h] [--hash_type {sha1,md5}] directory output

+    Populate the .csv with the relevant Dublin Core metadata.
+Make use of Semaphore's Classification Server via the **Semaphore-CLSClient** to auto-classify documents which can be used in the Subject fields.
+Instructions for the Classification Server can be found [here](./auto-classification.md).

-    After populating the .csv with the relevant dublin core metadata, move on to Tool B.
+    After populating the .csv with the relevant dublin core metadata, move on to the rename tool.

+* **Rename tool**: renames the original filenames (found in the 'filename' column) to filenames given in the 'Title' column from the csv produced by a_files_to_csv.py.

+        csv_file_rename.py [-h] file_directory csv_file_path

+    After using the script to rename the files, move on to Tool B. Note: after running the script you should also copy the contents of the 'Title' field over to 'filename' in the csv file as Tool B uses this column to name the .opex files.

-* Tool B: uses the completed .csv to create unique .opex metadata files for each digital artefact in the folder.
+* **Tool B**: uses the completed .csv to create unique .opex metadata files for each digital artefact in the folder.
 Including fixity and dublin core metadata.

         b_csv_to_opex_xml.py csv_file output_dir

     After this tool has successfully created a .opex metadata file for each digital artefact, move on to Tool C.

-* Tool C: creates a folder level .opex metadata document.
+* **Tool C**: creates a folder level .opex metadata document.
 It scans the parent folder and creates an authenicated folder level .opex metadata document that serves as a manifest for the ingest.

         c_folders_of_files_to_folder_opex_xml.py folder_path

-    When all three tools have completed there job the tree of the SIP should look like this Quarterly Example:

-    * Folder: Quarterly-Example

-        * Quarterly-Example.opex
-        * Quarterly-1.pdf
-        * Quarterly-1.pdf.opex
-        * Quarterly-2.pdf
-        * Quarterly-2.pdf.opex
-        * Quarterly-3.pdf
-        * Quarterly-3.pdf.opex
-        * Quarterly-4.pdf
-        * Quarterly-4.pdf.opex